 This is the same position as the one with two edges switched except now the edges are solved and that messes up the corners.
 Since the position is essentially the same you would fix it in the same way.
 Hold the cube so the corners that need to be switched are both in the U face and then do the same move as above which is, r ² U ² r ² U ² u ² r ² u ².
 Now the top face will be semi-scrambled but it is solveable now.
 Just go back again and solve the cube the same way you would a 3x3x3.

-Now hold your cube as in the diagram and do the move r ² B ² U ² l U ² r ' U ² r U ² F ² r F ² l ' B ² r ²
+r ² B ² U ² l U ² r ' U ² r U ² F ² r F ² l ' B ² r ²

 Remember that this move only corrects the orientation of the one incorrect edge group.
 The last layer of the cube may still be semi-scrambled, and you may still need to finish applying your 3x3x3 solution to solve the cube.